Back to main menu

 Experience

-Allows for a robust, interactive experience.
-But support varies by mailbox provider.
+Allows for robust, interactive experiences.
+But email client support varies.

 Mostly limited to text and links.
 (Excluding MMS and RCS)